micmejia/bible-dump/NKJV/Luke/Luke 3.md

 And all flesh shall see the salvation of God.' " ## John Preaches to the People

 ###### 7
-Then he said to the multitudes that came out to be baptized by him, "Brood[^b] of vipers!
+Then he said to the multitudes that came out to be baptized by him, "Brood of vipers!
 Who warned you to flee from the wrath to come?

 ###### 8
 Therefore bear fruits worthy of repentance, and do not begin to say to yourselves, 'We have Abraham as _our_ father.'
 For I say to you that God is able to raise up children to Abraham from these stones.